AIDS lesions or something else?

-Another virus that causes blistering and a crusty rash, usually on only one side of the body.
+- Herpes zoster (shingles): Another herpes virus that causes blistering and a crusty rash, usually on only one side of the body.
 Since shingles is caused by the reactivation of the chickenpox virus (which stays dormant in the body from childhood), it's often seen as a warning sign for HIV or an otherwise weakened immune system.

 You said that whenever you have a skin symptom, you think about all of the "dirty" things that you have done.
 What is it about your behavior that you see as "dirty?"
 Are you referring to risky sexual behaviors (e.g., unprotected sex) you chose to share with one or more partners?
 And if you really see your behavior as "dirty," then perhaps it makes sense to rethink your actions, so that you are only doing what gives you and your partner(s) pleasure, and do only what you feel good about doing.

 If you find that you're having more severe, frequent, and/or persistent skin problems than normal, or other symptoms that seem out of the ordinary, it makes sense to see a health care provider about your concerns and/or to get tested for HIV.
 Getting tested for HIV regularly — maybe before becoming sexually active with a new partner, after any sexual activity that might have been risky, or once a year, just to be safe — is a big step towards keeping you and your partner(s) happy and healthy.
 It may help you worry less if you are protected with condoms and lube (to mitigate skin friction) whenever and with whomever you have sex.

 Again, kudos to you for staying on top of your health status.
 Being an informed health care consumer and taking steps to protect yourself (and your partners) goes a long way in promoting peace of mind.